Shania Twain: 2011–2015: Return to music, residency, and tour

-Outside of her show at Caesars Palace, Twain performed two concerts at the Calgary Stampede in Calgary, Alberta, on July 9 and 10, 2014.
-In a series of interviews leading up to her Calgary Stampede shows, Twain said she hoped to tour in 2015 and that it would lead to the release of a new album.
-Alongside her Calgary Stampede shows, Twain also headlined a show on Labour Day weekend at Charlottetown, Prince Edward Island, Canada.
+Outside of her show at Caesars Palace, she performed two concerts at the Calgary Stampede in Calgary, Alberta, on July 9 and 10, 2014.
+In a series of interviews leading up to her Calgary Stampede shows she said she hoped to tour in 2015 and that it would lead to the release of a new album.
+Alongside her Calgary Stampede shows, she also headlined a show on Labour Day weekend at Charlottetown, Prince Edward Island, Canada.

-On March 4, 2015, Twain announced on Good Morning America she would be going on tour for the first time in 11 years, and would begin June 5 in Seattle, Washington, and end on October 11 in Toronto, Ontario.
-Twain also announced this would be her last tour before her fifth studio album, which she intends to release while she is 50.
-In an interview on Global Television Network's The Morning Show on March 6, Twain confirmed that she is not retiring from her music career after the tour.
-In an interview with Radio.com published on March 5, she stated that she has found several producers for her upcoming album, describing it as "soul music".
+On March 4, 2015, she announced on Good Morning America she would be going on tour for the first time in eleven years, and would begin June 5 in Seattle, Washington, and end on October 11 in Toronto, Ontario.
+She also announced this would be her last tour before her fifth studio album, which she intends to release while she is 50.
+In an interview on Global Television Network's The Morning Show on March 6 she confirmed that she is not retiring from her music career after the tour.
+In an interview with Radio.com published on March 5 she stated that she has found several producers for her upcoming album, describing it as "soul music".

-On August 24, 2015, Twain stated: "First, I have to finish my new album this winter.
+On August 24, 2015, she stated "First, I have to finish my new album this winter.
 Six tracks are already completed.
 I've written 38 songs in total, and now the process is underway to narrow that down to another six or eight to finish recording".
 That same month, it was announced by several sources, that even though her current Rock This Country Tour is her final time touring, she is possibly planning on extending the tour overseas because the Rock This Country tour was only based in the United States and Canada.
-Twain also mentioned, possibly returning to Las Vegas with a new residency show for possibly late 2016 or 2017.
+She also mentioned possibly returning to Las Vegas with a new residency show for possibly late 2016 or 2017.
 The new show would end up featuring music from her long-awaited new album as well as her hits.